Nicholas Vincent

 Committee & Organizing Roles

-: Advisor, Workshop on Creativity & Generative AI @ NeurIPS 2024
+- 2024 : Advisor, Workshop on Creativity & Generative AI @ NeurIPS 2024 (Advisor for the Workshop on Creativity & Generative AI at NeurIPS 2024.)

-: Organizer, Northwestern University Artificial Intelligence Journal Club
+- 2019–2021 : Organizer, Northwestern University Artificial Intelligence Journal Club (Organized the Northwestern University Artificial Intelligence Journal Club.)

 Selected Talks & Panels